Varghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace for Youth Football Camp [2023]

-Varghese Summersett is honored to be a sponsor of the Tylan Wallace Youth Football Camp, which will be held on Saturday at South Hills High School.
+Varghese Summersett was honored to sponsor the Tylan Wallace Football Camp last summer at South Hills High School.

-Wallace, a wide receiver for the Baltimore Ravens, is hosting the camp at his high school alma mater in his hometown of Fort Worth.
-It’s the second year for Wallace to host the free camp for youth ages 6 to 12.
+Wallace, a wide receiver for the Baltimore Ravens, hosted the camp at his high school alma mater in his hometown of Fort Worth.
+It was the second year for Wallace to host the free camp for youth ages 6 to 12.

-Athlete’s First, a premier NFL management firm, reached out to Varghese Summersett to see if the firm would be interested in partnering with Wallace and help sponsor the free camp for about 200 young athletes.
+Athlete’s First, a premier NFL management firm, contacted Varghese Summersett to see if it would be interested in partnering with Wallace and helping sponsor the free camp for about 200 young athletes.

 “Tylan provides mentorship, opportunity, inspiration, and a memorable experience to the campers,” the agency’s representative wrote.
 “We would love for you to be part of it.”